Thanduriel/func-renderer/README.md

 # func-renderer
-OpenGl 3.3 based visualiser for mathematical functions
+This is OpenGl 3.3 based renderer for noise functions to experiment with terrain generation.
+IT uses expression templates to compose different feature functions in compile time.

 # build
 * clone repo